LDAWG-a11y/a11yWebApp/src/accessibility.md

 ## How accessible this website is

+The website has recently undergone a significant UI update including the addition of further functionality.

-This website is very new and has not been tested for accessibility compliance yet.
-The website was built by accessibility professionals with accessibility in mind throughout development.
-We plan to test the website imminently and will be updating this statement with any identified accessibility issues.
+The website was built by accessibility professionals with accessibility in mind throughout development and we are confident that the Make Things Accessible website will offer you an accessible experience.

+With the new UI release, we have now included a range of Site preferences customisation controls to enable you to tailor your accessibility preferences.
+This is not a 3rd party overlay product, but a core set of tools built as part of the update to ensure we offer a smooth and integrated customisation experience.

+Within the site preferences you can adjust:

+- Themes (Light/Dark, and whole website/code blocks)
+- Motion and animation reduction
+- Improved links visibility
+- Text and paragraph font sizes, letter spacing, line height, paragraph spacing and word spacing preferences.

 ## Feedback and contact information